MCEMS/www/faq/index.markdown

 ### When does MCEMS operate?

 As of March 2016, MCEMS operates 24 hours during the school year.
-During the daytime, Campus Safety dispatches MCEMS via the mobile app Active911 when they receive requests for medical assistance on campus.
+During the daytime, Campus Safety dispatches MCEMS via the mobile app IamResponding when they receive requests for medical assistance on campus.
 During the hours the Health Center is not open (5:00 pm to 8:00 am and 24 hours on the weekends), MCEMS operates a duty crew that responds to requests for medical assistance.

 ### Why does Campus Safety show up on medical calls?
 Am I in trouble?